ReadyResearchersTemplates/syllabus/README.md

 ### Course descriptions and outcomes

+#### Course units

+The CIS department's `600` courses follow three major "units" common to all students, regardless of major.
+These are:

+* Demo day preparation (project narrative)
+* Advising (advanced project research)
+* Reporting (thesis document writing)

+These units guide the tasks (activies and prompts) that we will complete through the semester.
+Work completed during each unit will further your progress toward the global assignment due at the end of each unit.

+#### Major-specific outcomes

 This syllabus governs the following `600`-level courses in the Allegheny College Department of Computer and Information Science.
 While we meet weekly as one large group, each of us will pursue different course outcomes from our work.
 See the appropriate course below to review the learning outcomes that this course provides.

 - [`CMPSC 600`](#cmpsc-600)